francois-vincent/clingon/README.rst

     $ pip install clingon

+This will install clingon as a module (providing the decorator) as well as a script (providing the script installer).

 How to use
 ~~~~~~~~~~

 That's dead simple, just prepend the decorator to your function and it
 is converted to a command line script.
+Then you can run the installer on your
+new script if you want.

 Basic example
 ^^^^^^^^^^^^^